Profile

 According to Tony, the biggest challenge for cybersecurity professionals is that sometimes it can be hard to understand what to do about all the risks they identify.
 “Meaning that vendor risk issues are mostly the domain of the vendor to resolve, and technical security operators may suffer from a lack of soft skills needed to engage with vendor relationship people, contracting, and other areas of the business to action those risks.”

-The good news is that risk can always be mitigated through technical means, but it requires a great deal of internal and external coordination, which may pose a challenge for some people.
+The good news is that risk can typically be mitigated through technical means, but it requires a great deal of internal and external coordination, which may pose a challenge for some people.
 These topics are covered in Tony’s upcoming course, SEC547 Defending Product Supply Chains, including strategies for engagement with stakeholders.

 In his spare time, he is an avid martial artist with multiple state and national championships in Tae Kwon Do, a competitive swimmer, and a first-class Star Wars and Marvel Comics nerd.
 In addition, he remains a hobbyist in many technical domains, constantly pushing the boundaries of what is possible.
 “But these days, I mostly enjoy spending time with my family and our menagerie of wild animals and watching rocket launches from our beachside home in Florida.”